 How to Apply for a Cryptocurrency Card and How to Use It

-To apply for a card, you need to decide on the service or bank that provides this card, as well as understand exactly what goals you are pursuing: whether you need to constantly withdraw fiat funds from a cryptocurrency account at ATMs around the world or, for example, transfer funds from a cryptocurrency account to fiat accounts in other banks.
+To apply for a card, you need to decide on the service or bank that provides this credit card, as well as understand exactly what goals you are pursuing: whether you need to constantly withdraw fiat money from a cryptocurrency account at ATMs around the world or, for example, transfer money from a cryptocurrency account to fiat accounts in other banks.
 The general rules for receiving cryptocurrency cards may differ, but, one way or another, consist of several main steps:

 The main disadvantage of the use of cryptocurrency plastic is legislative regulation: as you know, not all countries currently recognize transactions with cryptocurrencies.
 For example, in Russia, a payment transaction from a cryptocurrency account can easily be declared illegal.
 The pros are obvious: the use of several cryptocurrencies at once, the support of Mastercard and Visa payment systems, which makes it possible to pay globally, a quick and convenient procedure for exchanging cryptocurrency funds for fiat and vice versa without attracting exchanges, which significantly expands the number of potential users.

 Cryptocurrency plastic cards are a kind of gateway between the world of traditional finance and a new economy built on the blockchain.